-An analysis of these references shows a bipartisan support for strong enforcement while antitrust was salient.
-For example, in his 1944 State of the Union Address, FDR stated “The right of every businessman, large and small, to trade in an atmosphere of freedom from unfair competition and domination by monopolies at home or abroad”.
-In his 1948 State of the Union Address, President Truman affirmed that “Competition is seriously limited today in many industries by the concentration of economic power and other elements of monopoly.
+An analysis of these references shows bipartisan support for strong enforcement while antitrust was salient.
+For example, in his 1944 State of the Union Address, FDR stated “The right of every businessman, large and small, to trade in an atmosphere of freedom from unfair competition and domination by monopolies at home or abroad.”
+In his 1948 State of the Union Address, President Truman affirmed that “[c]ompetition is seriously limited today in many industries by the concentration of economic power and other elements of monopoly.
 The appropriation of sufficient funds to permit proper enforcement of the present antitrust laws is essential.
-Beyond that we should go on to strengthen our legislation to protect competition“.
-In 1961, President Eisenhower boosted how “A major factor in strengthening our competitive enterprise system, and promoting economic growth, has been the vigorous enforcement of antitrust laws over the last eight years and a continuing effort to reduce artificial restraints on competition and trade and enhance our economic liberties”. in 1962, President Kennedy stated that “This administration has helped keep our economy competitive by widening the access of small business to credit and Government contracts, and by stepping up the drive against monopoly, price-fixing, and racketeering.”
-In 1976, President Ford would stress the need to foster competition and lower prices in sectors such as airlines, trucking, railroad and financial institutions, affirming that “This administration, in addition, will strictly enforce the Federal antitrust laws for the very same purposes.”
-Finally, President Carter, already responding to changes in Supreme Court doctrine starting to weaken enforcement, would affirm in 1978 that “Our Nation's anti-trust laws must be vigorously enforced”, and again in 1979 that “Free enterprise and competition, protected by the antitrust laws, are the central organizing principles of our economic system. (…) These [historical] fines and sentences [of the past year] are significantly larger than in past years, and are consistent with my strong commitment to vigorous antitrust enforcement. (…) Under the Supreme Court's decision in the Illinois Brick Case only direct purchasers may recover, even though they may have passed on the injury to consumers, who are prevented from suing.
+Beyond that we should go on to strengthen our legislation to protect competition.”
+In 1961, President Eisenhower boasted how a “major factor in strengthening our competitive enterprise system, and promoting economic growth, has been the vigorous enforcement of antitrust laws over the last eight years and a continuing effort to reduce artificial restraints on competition and trade and enhance our economic liberties.”
+In 1962, President Kennedy stated that “[t]his administration has helped keep our economy competitive by widening the access of small business to credit and Government contracts, and by stepping up the drive against monopoly, price-fixing, and racketeering.”
+In 1976, President Ford would stress the need to foster competition and lower prices in sectors such as airlines, trucking, railroad and financial institutions, affirming that “[t]his administration, in addition, will strictly enforce the Federal antitrust laws for the very same purposes.”
+Finally, President Carter, already responding to changes in Supreme Court doctrine starting to weaken enforcement, would affirm in 1978 that “[o]ur Nation's anti-trust laws must be vigorously enforced”, and again in 1979 that “[f]ree enterprise and competition, protected by the antitrust laws, are the central organizing principles of our economic system. (…) These [historical] fines and sentences [of the past year] are significantly larger than in past years, and are consistent with my strong commitment to vigorous antitrust enforcement. (…) Under the Supreme Court's decision in the Illinois Brick Case only direct purchasers may recover, even though they may have passed on the injury to consumers, who are prevented from suing.
 This decision undercuts state and private enforcement of the antitrust laws, reduces their deterrent effect, may contribute to higher prices, and often allows the violator to keep his gain at the expense of the injured consumer.”
-Therefore, if anything, the weakened enforcement that Courts and other stakeholders start to promote in the late 1970’s takes place despite a democratic will pointing otherwise.
+Therefore, if anything, the weakened enforcement that courts and other stakeholders start to promote in the late 1970s takes place despite a democratic will suggesting otherwise.

-Not all Presidential priorities make the cut to be included in inaugural and state of the union speeches.
+Not all Presidential priorities make the cut to be included in inaugural and State of the Union speeches.
 Another way for an administration to convey to the public its political priorities is to include them in the pre-election party platforms and in presidential executive orders and proclamations.
 Yet, an analysis of these documents reveals an even more interesting picture.
-First, following the findings above, antitrust enforcement was salient until the Carter Administration, but almost disappears afterwards.
+First, following the findings above, antitrust enforcement was salient until the Carter Administration, but almost disappears afterward.
 Indeed, from 1932 until Carter, the winning platform mentioned antitrust and monopoly an average of 3.7 times; after 1980, this number falls to an average 0.8 mentions.